kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# The Better Comparison Is Structural vs Behavioral Dynamism
+## The Better Comparison Is Structural vs Behavioral Dynamism { #structural-vs-behavioral }

 A more useful matrix is: